 The biggest advantages of biking on your own are that you get to make the itinerary, go at your own pace, and make changes along the way.
 There are several guidebooks and online resources to help with the planning and mapping of your route.

 Or you could hire a private guide.
 Guided tours offer the convenience of not having to plan your route, overnight stays, food stops, and how you will haul your luggage around.
 You will be matched with other cyclists of your skill level and have an experienced English-speaking tour guide lead the way.

-If you’re looking for help in finding the perfect a guided tour, need travel advice, or assistance building a custom itinerary, Montage Travel offers a variety of travel planning services designed to meet your personal needs to ensure a memorable experience.
+If you’re looking for help in finding the perfect a guided tour, need DYI Itinerary advice, or have your own custom itinerary crafted for you, Montage Travel offers a variety of travel planning services designed to meet your personal needs to ensure a memorable experience.

 Not sure where to start?
 Contact me for a free, no-obligation 20-minute consultation, and we’ll figure it out together!

 SAVE TIME.
 AVOID FRUSTRATIONS.
 EXPERIENCE A BETTER VACATION.